 In a letter to the Selectboard dated Nov.
 19, Clayworks member Alan Steinberg said Clayworks learned that some of its financing might not be available, and Steinberg said the group supported the other proposal.

 "It is clear to us that our fellow artists, Natalie Blake and Randi Solin, are in a good position to assume responsibility for the building," Steinberg wrote for the group.
-"We hope that we may still be able to contribute to developing a downtown arts campus, possibly as part of the rehabilitation of the riverfront."
+"We hope that we may still be able to contribute to developing a downtown arts campus, possibly as part of the rehabilitation of the riverfront.

 Following a public inspection that brought out dozens of interested parties, only two applications came to the town with plans to use the former Archery Building.

 Before voting on the Fulcrum proposal the board talked about why the town was moving ahead.